Three students wearing colorful tops smiling off camera.

 Mentoring for Success Program

 The Mentoring for Success Program is a peer mentoring program designed to promote program participants' success at Western Michigan University through increased acceptance rates into participants' intended majors and increased college graduation rates.
 The program is geared toward achieving specific academic and developmental goals that are focused on participants' overall development.
-Academic mentors provide undergraduate students in the target population academic support through one-on-one and small-group mentoring sessions, during which they may tutor, facilitate discussions, help students locate resources, and promote academic and life skills development.
+Academic mentors provide undergraduate students in the target population academic support through one-on-one and small-group mentoring sessions, during which they facilitate discussions, help students locate resources, and promote academic and life skills development.
+Eligible program participants have access to a 24/7 online tutoring service covering hundreds of subjects.

 Funding for this program is provided by the State of Michigan King-Chávez-Parks Initiative's Select Support Student Services grant and WMU's Multicultural Affairs for Students and Office of Diversity and Inclusion.